ExaDigiT/RAPS/README.md

     python multi-part-sim.py -x 'setonix/*' # zsh

+To run this in parallel use:

+    mpiexec -n 2 python multi-part-sim-mpi.py -x setonix/part-cpu setonix/part-gpu

+*Note: first install `mpi4py` via pip or conda.*

 This will simulate synthetic workloads on two partitions as defined in `config/setonix-cpu` and `config/setonix-gpu`.
 To replay telemetry workloads from another system, e.g., Marconi100's PM100 dataset, first create a .npz snapshot of the telemetry data, e.g.,

     python main.py --system marconi100 -f /path/to/marconi100/job_table.parquet